New Zealand's natural beauty will take your breath away more than the walking will.

 In all cases, you must be fully inoculated.
 This means you must receive the full dosage of the COVID-19 vaccine and allow enough time for immunity to take effect.
 Each COVID-19 vaccine has different dosages and timeframes for inoculation, so please check the relevant medical advice associated with your vaccine.

 The most pleasant time for walking and hiking in New Zealand is during the summer (December to February) when the weather is mild and sunny; however, this is also the busiest period, especially during school holidays (late December to late January).
 Winter can get very cold throughout the North and South Islands with frequent snowfall, but this is the perfect time to travel if you want to see oh-so scenic views of snow-topped mountains or if you’re looking to tie a bit of skiing or snowboarding into your holiday, particularly on the South Island.
 Spring is a wonderful time of year when life starts waking up after the winter chill, and the trails are also much quieter than in summer.
-Autumn is another great time of year when the days are still warm and the autumnal colours turn the landscapes fabulous shades of orange and gold.
+Autumn is another great time of year when the days are still warm and the autumnal colors turn the landscapes fabulous shades of orange and gold.

 Most of our New Zealand walking adventures include overnight stays at comfy lodges and hotels so you'll still have most of your creature comforts.
-What to pack depends on how difficult the walks you'll be doing are but generally you'll want to bring the following items:
+What to pack depends on how difficult the walks you'll be doing are but generally, you'll want to bring the following items:

 - Small day bag